syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Dialog/Scrolling-Settings.md

 ## EnableNativeScrolling

-The EnableNativeScrolling property is used to enable native (built-in browser) scrolling functionality of the devices when scrolling is allowed.
+ To enable native (built-in browser) scrolling functionality of the devices when scrolling is allowed.
 The default value is false.

 {% tabs %}